 Package Description NOVLice Contains the Novell Import Convert Export utility and is dependent on the NOVLImgnt, NOVLxis, and NLDAPbase packages.
 NDSbase Represents the Directory User Agent.
 This package is dependent on the NICI package.
-The NDSbase package contains the following: Authentication toolbox containing the RSA authentication needed for eDirectory Platform-independent system abstraction library, a library containing all the defined Directory User Agent functions, and the schema extension library Combined configuration utility and the Directory User Agent test utility eDirectory configuration file and manual pages NDScommon Contains the man pages for the eDirectory configuration file, install, and uninstall utilities.
+The NDSbase package contains the following: Authentication toolbox containing the RSA authentication needed for eDirectory Platform-independent system abstraction library, a library containing all the defined Directory User Agent functions, and the schema extension library Combined configuration utility and the Directory User Agent test utility eDirectory configuration file and manual pages NDScommon Contains the man pages for the eDirectory configuration file, install, and uninstal utilities.
 This package is dependent on the NDSbase package.
 NDSmasv Contains the libraries required for mandatory access control (MASV).

 Package Description NDSserv Contains all the binaries and libraries needed by the eDirectory Server.
 It also contains the utilities to manage the eDirectory Server on the system.
 This package is dependent on the NDSbase, NDScommon, NDSmasv, NLDAPsdk, NOVLpkia and NOVLpkit packages.
 The NDSserv package contains the following: NDS install library, FLAIM library, trace library, NDS library, LDAP server library, LDAP install library, index editor library, DNS library, merge library, and LDAP extension library for LDAP SDK eDirectory Server daemon Binary for DNS and a binary to load or unload LDAP The utility needed to create the MAC address, the utility to trace the server and change some of the global variables of the server, the utility to back up and restore eDirectory, and the utility to merge eDirectory trees Startup scripts for DNS, NDSD, and NLDAP Man pages NDSimon Contains the runtime libraries and utilities used to search and retrieve data from eDirectory services.
 This package is dependent on the NDSbase package.
 NDSrepair Contains the runtime libraries and the utility that corrects problems in the eDirectory database.
 This package is dependent on the NDSbase package.
 NLDAPbase Contains LDAP libraries, extensions to LDAP libraries, and the following LDAP tools: Idapdelete Idapmodify Idapmodrdn Idapsearch This package is dependent on the NLDAPsdk package.
-NOVLnmas Contains all the NMAS libraries and the nmasinst binaries needed for NMAS server This package is dependent on the NICI and NDSmasv packages.
+NOVLnmas Contains all the NMAS libraries and the nmasinst binaries needed for NMAS server.
+This package is dependent on the NICI and NDSmasv packages.
 NLDAPsdk Contains Novell extensions to LDAP runtime and Security libraries (Client NICI).
 NOVLsubag Contains the runtime libraries and utilities for the eDirectory SNMP subagent.
 This package is dependent on the NICI, NDSbase, and NLDAPbase packages.
 NOVLpkit Provides PKI Services which do not require eDirectory.
 This package is dependent on the NICI and NLDAPsdk packages.
 NOVLpkis Provides PKI Server Service.
 This package is dependent on the NICI, NDSbase, and NLDAPsdk packages.
 NOVLsnmp The runtime libraries and utilities for SNMP.
 This package is dependent on the NICI package.
 NDSdexvnt Contains the library that manages events generated in Novell eDirectory to other databases.
-NOTE: This package is not available on HP-UX.

-Package Description NOVLpkia Provides PKI services.
+NOVLpkia Provides PKI services.
 This package is dependent on the NICI, NDSbase, and NLDAPsdk packages.
 NOVLembox Provides the eMBox infrastructure and eMTools.

+Package Description

 NOVLImgnt Contains runtime libraries for Novell Language Management.

 NOVLxis Contains the runtime libraries for Novell XIS.

 NOVLsas Contains the Novell SAS libraries.

-NOTE: This package is not available on HP-UX NOVLntls Contains Novell TLS library.
-This package is identified as: NOVLntls on Solaris, AIX, and HP-UX ntls on Linux NOVLldif2dib Contains the Novell Offline Bulkload utility and is dependent on the NDSbase, NDSserv, NOVLntls, NOVLIngnt and NICI packages.
+NOVLntls Contains Novell TLS library.

+This package is identified as:

+NOVLntls on Solaris, and AIXntls on Linux

+NOVLIdif2dib Contains the Novell Offline Bulkload utility and is dependent on the NDSbase, NDSserv, NOVLntls, NOVLImgnt and NICI packages.

 NOVLncp Contains the Novell Encrypted NCP Services for Unix.
 This package is dependent on the NDScommon package.